saucelabs/elemental-next/frontend/tips/16-take-screenshot-on-failure/_ruby.md

----
-language: ruby
-level: 2
-hide_sidebar: true
-publish_date: 2015-07-08
-last_update:
-  date: 2023-02-28
----

-## A Solution

-A simple way to gain insight into your test failures is to capture screenshots at the moment of failure.
-This is something that is fairly quick to add to your tests, and allows you to review these error messages.

-Here is an example.

 ## Example

 Let's start by including our requisite libraries (`selenium-webdriver` to drive the browser and `rspec/expectations` & `RSpec::Matchers` for our assertion) and wire up some simple `setup` and `teardown` methods.